search ]

 1. Update Core, Themes & Plugins

-• Ensure WordPress core is up to date for stability and security
+• Keep the WordPress core updated for improved stability and security

 • Update all plugins and themes weekly